How To Prepare For Your Newborn Photography Session

 If you want to be you but you still want a little help selecting what to wear then here are some ideas:

-- Black/Navy/dark colors tend to be slimming and classic.
+- Black/Navy/dark colors tend to be slimming and classic but also make an image sleek, editorial, edgy, or moody/dark.

 - White is brightening and flattening to almost all skin tones.

-- Colors are fun just be aware of primary, supersaturated or bright colors as they can sometimes caste a color on your image and do not photograph very well.
+- Colors are fun just be aware of primary, supersaturated or bright colors will create a COLOR cast on your skin and do not photograph very well in my opinion.
+Especially since we have to do a lot of color correcting on newborn skin to make it not too red.
 Stay away from bright primary colors unless they blend well together in a pattern.
-Choose an off shade such as burgundy, or olive green instead of bright green.
+Choose an off shade or muted tone like olive green, or muted blues instead of bright blue or green.
 Etc

 How Can I Coordinate?

 Consider the mood you want when you print these photos as well.
 Do you want them colorful or calm and monotone?
-Plan where you might want to hang them in your house when selecting your outfits and colors.
+Remember to plan where you might want to hang them in your house when selecting your outfits and colors.

 CHECK OUT MY PINTEREST WHAT TO WEAR BOARD

-I am more than happy to help when it comes to choosing outfits.
+I am more than happy to help when it comes to choosing outfits and you can schedule a pre-production call with me!
 You are welcome to send me ideas or questions when selecting what you will wear

 Makeup, Chapstick, and Glasses OH MY